AB2212/ab2212.github.io/_posts/2020-05-24-Understanding Proximal Policy Optimization Part 1.md

 header-img: "img/night_sky_ppo1.jpg"
 ---

 In this three-part blog series, we will deep dive into the theory and implementation details behind Proximal Policy Optimization (PPO) in PyTorch.
-In the first part of the series, we will understand what Policy Gradient methods are; in the second part we will look into recent developments in Policy Gradient methods like Trust Regions and Clipped Surrogate Objective to understant how PPO works; in the third part we will go through the detailed implementation of PPO in Pytorch where we will teach an agent to land a rocket in gym's [Lunar Lander](https://gym.openai.com/envs/LunarLander-v2/) environment and also help a [Bipedal Walker](https://gym.openai.com/envs/BipedalWalker-v2/) learn to walk.
+In the first part of the series, we will understand what Policy Gradient methods are; in the second part we will look into recent developments in Policy Gradient methods like Trust Regions and Clipped Surrogate Objective to understand how PPO works; in the third part we will go through the detailed implementation of PPO in Pytorch where we will teach an agent to land a rocket in gym's [Lunar Lander](https://gym.openai.com/envs/LunarLander-v2/) environment and also help a [Bipedal Walker](https://gym.openai.com/envs/BipedalWalker-v2/) learn to walk.
 Let's get started!

 <figure>
   <video controls width="100%" src="{{ site.baseurl }}/img/ppo_video.mp4" autoplay loop/>